citizenfx/natives/VEHICLE/IsVehicleAConvertible.md

 Determines if a vehicle is a convertible with an animatable roof.
 This native checks if the specified vehicle model features a convertible roof that can be lowered or raised through an animation.

-**Note**: It appears that `checkRoofExtras` is malfunctioning.
-When set to true, it returns `true` (`1`) every time.

 ```
 NativeDB Introduced: v323
 ```

 ## Parameters
 * **vehicle**: The vehicle to check.
-* **checkRoofExtras**: When set to `false`, the function checks only for vehicles with an animatable convertible roof.
+* **checkRoofExtras**: When set to `false`, the native checks only for vehicles with an animatable convertible roof.
 Set to `true` to include additional checks for vehicles that might have a non-animatable roof (i.e., using vehicle extras)

 ## Return value
-Returns 1 (`true`) if the vehicle is a convertible with an animatable roof or if `checkRoofExtras` is `true` and the vehicle has a roof (animatable or not).
+Returns `true` if the vehicle is a convertible with an animatable roof or if `checkRoofExtras` is `true` and the vehicle has a roof (animatable or not).
 Returns `false` if the vehicle does not meet the criteria.
-For compatibility, the native returns integer 1 for `true` rather than a boolean `true`.

 ## Examples
 ```lua